NATIONAL ORGANISING COMMITTEE

-President, Australasian Injury Prevention Network (AIPN), Deputy Head of Prehospital, Emergency and Trauma Research at Monash University, Australia
+President, Australasian Injury Prevention Network (AIPN), Head of Sustainable Mobility and Safety Research at Monash University, Australia

 Mr Xin Li

-Xin Li is the Senior Work Health and Safety Consultant: Systems and Audit at the Australian National University and is an Executive of the Australasian University Safety Association.
+Xin Li is the HSE Systems Assurance and Reporting Manager at CSIRO and is an Executive of the Australasian University Safety Association.
 Xin has worked broadly in Australian universities, holding roles as an academic, in management, and working as a WHS professional.
 As a leader in WHS in the Higher Education and Research sector across the Australasian region, Xin promotes the system thinking and approach to injury prevention and safety promotion from a work safety perspective utilising technological innovation, research translation, WHS professional, and industry-wide action as tools to achieve a safer future for workers in Australia and worldwide.
 Xin’s involvement in World Safety 2020 commenced in 2016 as a member of the National Bidding Committee where he worked closely with PHAA and Adelaide Convention Bureau to attract the conference to Adelaide.